realodix/dessert-dev/docs/Extended.md

 ### arrayHasKeys()

-Asserts that the value array has the provided $keys.
+Asserts that the value array has the provided `$keys`.

 ```php
 $array = ['name' => 'Desk', 'price' => 100];